Jcouto97/MyBlog/README.md

 **SUMMARY:**

 A very simple blogging app built to experiment with Node.js and Express framework.
-Development wasn't focused on styling but in learning basic Node.js rounting implemmentation and mvc arquitechture (also applied in previous projects), as well as other things listed below.
+Development wasn't focused on styling but in learning basic Node.js routing implementation and mvc architecture (also applied in previous projects), as well as other things listed below.

 ---